weberlab-hhu/helixer_scratch/cli_suggestions/api_suggestions.md

 Data input and output:
   --fasta-path FASTA-PATH  Directly convert from a FASTA file to .h5.
   --output-path OUTPUT_PATH  Output file for the encoded data.
 Must end with ".h5".
-  --add-additional ADD_ADDITIONAL  Outputs the datasets under alternatives/{add-additional}/ (and checks sort order against existing "data" datasets).
-Use to add e.g. additional annotations from Augustus.
   --species SPECIES     Species name.

 Data generation parameters:
   --chunk-size CHUNK_SIZE  Size of the chunks each genomic sequence gets cut into.
+Default is 20000.
   --modes MODES         Either "all" (default), or a comma separated list with desired members of the following {X, y, anno_meta, transitions} that should be exported.
 This can be useful, for instance when skipping transitions (to reduce size/mem) or skipping X because you are
                         adding an additional annotation set to an existing file.
   --write-by WRITE_BY   Write in super-chunks with this many bp, will be rounded to be divisible by chunk-size
   --compression {gzip,lzf}  Compression algorithm used for the .h5 output files compression level is set as 4.
+Default is "gzip", which is much slower than "lzf".
-  --no-multiprocess     Whether to parallize numerification of large sequences.
-Uses 2x the memory.
+  --no-multiprocess     Whether to not parallize the numerification of large sequences.
+Uses half the memory.